March 9, 2018

 One last thing…..

-When it comes to office relationships, it’s always best to err on the side of caution, and where possible, take some time to consider the possible consequences.
-But we all know that’s much easier said than done – especially in the heat of the moment!
+When it comes to office relationships, it’s always best to err on the side of caution, taking time to consider possible consequences.
+We all know it is much easier said than done – especially in the heat of the moment!

-So, if you’re an employer, don’t be naïve to think that relationships are not forming in your workplace right now and be ready to manage any potentially sticky situations.
+So, if you’re an employer, don’t be naïve to think that relationships are not forming in your workplace right now.Be ready to manage any potentially sticky situations.

-And if you are an employee and you’ve fallen madly in love with your co-worker, hopefully, these feelings are reciprocated and you can both work out a plan for managing your passions.
+And if you are an employee and you’re falling madly in love with your co-worker, hopefully, the feelings are mutual and you can work out a plan in managing your passions.
 And if your love is unrequited, leave it be and take up tennis!

 If you’d like to help developing a policy on workplace relationships for your business, or assistance with managing behaviours or conflicts that are already present, get in touch.